 Law Office of Attorney Robert H. Prince Services

-Criminal Cases in New Hampshire, Massachusetts, and Maine.
+Criminal Cases in New Hampshire and Massachusetts.

 Since 1991, criminal defense attorney Robert H. Prince has served the greater Boston area, as well as Portsmouth and Salem, NH, and our law firm has successfully defended hundreds of individuals charged with a whole multitude of crimes.
 Using leading legal strategies, Attorney Prince will thoroughly investigate every element of an alleged crime, while aggressively representing his clients in court with the goal of providing them with a not guilty sentence or, if the evidence is stacked against the defendant, a reduced or alternative sentence.

 If you’ve been charged with a crime or you are under investigation, call the Law Office of Attorney Robert H. Prince today at 617-721-9141 or 603-401-0409 to schedule a consultation.

 Being arrested of a crime can be a frightening endeavor, and many of our clients rightfully express concerns about potential consequences and how a guilty conviction will affect them later on.
 As the cliche goes, knowledge is the secret ingredient of this stressful period; it can therefore help to understand the different classifications of crimes in New Hampshire.

 According to the New Hampshire Criminal Code Section 625:9, every offense is charged as either a misdemeanor, felony, or violation.
 Keep in mind that violations are not technically “crimes,” and they don’t lead to criminal penalties aside from fines and, in the case of traffic violations, potential loss of driving privileges.

 Felonies are the most serious offenses in New Hampshire, and if convicted, you could be facing a minimum of one year in prison.
 Felonies are further divided into two categories, including: